The Library

 Are AI-generated flashcards reliable?

 They are useful first drafts, but they can miss nuance or create vague questions.
-Check them against your lecture slides, textbook, and teacher guidance.
+Review them against your lecture slides, textbook, and source material.

 Editorial note